Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

   ```
   and see where the failures pop up.
 - EP-13 End: It took me again some try and Error cause the Original Code forced some Trouble.
 But Builders now build Extensions and Roads as they should.
+- EP-14 End: If u just update to the new Code and load it up you'll get a undefined error when pushing rm.extensionIdsAssigned.
+Just change the Memory-Version to get rid of it.
+Via ingame: cc.setMem(number) or direct in the Code in the Memory.ts.

 ### Helper